-Daiane lives with her mother.
-At home, duties include running errands and cleaning.
-Her mother is sometimes employed as a farmer.
+Daiane lives with her stepfather and her mother.
+She is responsible for making beds, running errands and cleaning.
+Her stepfather is not employed and her mother is sometimes employed as a farmer.
 There are 5 children in the family.

-As part of Compassion's ministry, Daiane participates in church activities and Bible class.
+As part of Compassion's ministry, Daiane participates in church activities.
 She is also in primary school where her performance is average.
 Rolling a hoop, playing with dolls and walking are her favorite activities.

-Your love and support will help Daiane to receive the assistance she needs to develop her potential.
-Please pray for her.
+Please remember Daiane in your prayers.
+Your love and support will help her to receive the assistance she needs to grow and develop.

 Daiane lives on the plains of Residencial Primavera, home to approximately 3,000 residents.
 Typical houses are constructed of cement floors, brick walls and tile roofs.
 The primary ethnic group is Mameluco and the spoken language is Portuguese.

 The regional diet consists of fish, beans and rice.
 Common health problems in this area include viral infections, diarrhea, vomiting, dengue fever, intestinal worms, malnutrition, hypertension and allergies.
 Most adults work as day laborers and earn the equivalent of $377 per month.
 This community needs improved sanitation, high schools, vocational training centers and improved medical and dental care.

 Your sponsorship allows the staff of Mao Amiga Student Center to provide Daiane with Bible studies, health education, nutritious food, recreation activities, tutoring, educational games and special celebrations.
 The center staff will also provide meetings and health education for the parents or guardians of Daiane.